 Source of Wealth: Aircraft leasing

 Residence: Beverly Hills

-ILFC went public in 1983 and was acquired by American International Group in 1990.
+International Lease Finance went public in 1983, and was acquired by American International Group Inc. seven years later.

 Last September, the company ordered 135 commercial airliners from Boeing Co. and European aircraft consortium Airbus Industrie at a cost of about $6.7 billion.
 The transaction made International Lease Finance Airbus’ largest single customer.

 “It’s been an exciting year, with the airline industry being in fairly good fiscal health, and all the excitement going on in Asia and the new currency coming into Europe,” Udvar-Hazy said, adding that the company will be taking delivery of 61 new jets this year.
 “We’re busier than ever.”

 A father of four and a certified pilot, he is known as a shrewd negotiator often flying around the world to cut deals in a company-owned Gulfstream IV.